-The School is an RYA recognised training establishment based at Alton Water reservoir, located just 5 minutes from the main campus and with a fleet of RS Tera, Topper, Laser, Firefly, RS Feva, RS200, 29er racing dinghies and more.
+The School is an RYA recognised training establishment based at Alton Water reservoir, located a few minutes from the main campus, with a fleet of RS Tera, Topper, Laser, Firefly, RS Feva, RS200, 29er racing dinghies and more.

 A Centre of Excellence for Sailing

 All pupils joining in Year 7 try sailing in our learn to sail week and more experienced sailors may choose sailing as their games option.
 Those joining the Sailing Academy can pursue the sport competitively in both fleet and team racing at school, national and international level.
 There is also the opportunity to work towards instructor qualifications and take part in weekend sailing expeditions using the School’s fleet of Cornish Shrimpers.